bar code reader

-Storage device that uses magnetic tape to store information.
+A storage device that uses magnetic tape to store information.

 A small flat-panel pointing device that is sensitive to light pressure.
 The user moves the pointer by dragging a finger across the pad.

-Pointing device that remains stationary while the user moves a protruding ball to control the pointer on the screen.
+A pointing device that remains stationary while the user moves a protruding ball to control the pointer on the screen.

 A brand name for a tiny joysticklike device embedded in the keyboard of a laptop computer.